January morning light

 What does this have to do with leadership—or with simply leading a happy, productive, effective life?
 Should we listen only to charismatic extroverts?
 Cain opens her book with a fascinating contrast between Rosa Parks and Martin Luther King, Jr., observing that

 ...a formidable orator refusing to give up his seat on a segregated bus wouldn’t have had the same effect as a modest woman who’d clearly prefer to keep silent but for the exigencies of the situation.
 And Parks didn’t have the stuff to thrill a crowd if she’d tried to stand up and announce that she had a dream.
-But without King’s help, she didn’t have to.
+But with King’s help, she didn’t have to.

 The two of them together, the introvert and the extrovert, brought about huge changes in the United States, but if the message of the book were only that different human beings have different contributions to make, we might well say ho-hum and set it aside.
 So yes, there’s more to it than that.